-The data shows that the volume of fluid discharged via the wellsite was similar to that over the previous two years.
+The data shows that the volume of fluid discharged via the wellsite was slightly higher to that over the previous two years.
 The increased volumes seen during recent years are a result of the Kaimiro-19 well, which is now the primary injection well at the site, being added to the programme.
+During this reporting period, Kaimiro-10 was the primary injection well, receiving double the volume injected into Kaimiro-19.
 All injection during the period remained within consented limits.

-The injection data for the wellsite during the reporting period are also presented graphically in Figure 8.
+The injection data for the wellsite during the reporting period are also presented graphically in Figure 8 and Figure 9.
 The data indicates that wellhead pressures in the Kaimiro-10 and Kaimiro-19 well differ significantly.
-The Kaimiro-19 well is primarily used for water flooding and is hydraulically linked to the Goldie 1 production well.
+The Kaimiro-19 well is primarily used for water flooding and is hydraulically linked to the Goldie-1 production well.
 The well operated under a vacuum during 2016-2017 and 2017-2018 years.
-More recently pressures range between 1 and 4 bar.
-Pressures in the Kaimiro-10 well historically ranged between 60 and 75 bar and have decreased as the volume of fluid injected via the well has reduced over time.
+More recently pressures are around 4 bar.
 Maximum pressures and volumes follow a similar pattern in both wells with higher pressures corresponding to higher injection volumes and lower pressures to lower volumes.

-Table 22 Summary of injection via the Kaimiro-10/Kaimiro-19 wells (2013-2021)
+Table 22 Summary of injection via the Kaimiro-10/Kaimiro-19 wells (2013-2023)